 By following market trends, listening to our customers, using our common sense and our expertise, we can offer answers and solutions for the challenges with which we are all faced.
 We do this by carrying out innovation projects and by working on open innovation.
-For AWL, open innovation means that we actively participate and collaborate in innovation projects with customers, suppliers, partners, universities and institutes.
+For us, open innovation means that we actively participate and collaborate in innovation projects with customers, suppliers, partners, universities and knowledge institutes.

 AWL has gained experience with printing metal components in 3D.
 We want to use this technology increasingly for the production and integration of complex custom components in our machines.
 This enables us on the one hand to offer customization, and on the other hand to deliver machines faster.
 AWL is investigating further possibilities for applying 3D metal printing in its machines.

 With augmented reality (AR), virtual information is projected over reality.
 AWL is investigating ways of applying AR in machine building.